jgwill/jgtpy/jgtpy/JGTADS.enhancing.md

     fractal_up_plot, fractal_down_plot = make_plot__fractals_indicator(fractal_up_color, fractal_dn_color, fractal_marker_size, fractal_up_marker, fractal_dn_marker, FH, FL, main_plot_panel_id, data_last_selection, fractal_offset_value)

     #%% Fractal higher dim
-    #@STCIssue The Data IS not Prepared in the PLot Maker.
-Is this a problem?
-Should it be?
-Should it be done here or into a  function preparing the data for the plot?
-That way we could use it for more plot Types.

     data_last_selection.loc[:,FHH] = np.where(